Outrage poster

 The inciting incident occurs at 12 minutes when Kato manipulates Otomo into confronting the Murase family over a casino dispute, setting in motion a chain of escalating violence.
 This manufactured conflict disrupts the established order and draws Otomo into a deadly game..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Otomo's crew executes a brutal attack on the Murase family, crossing the point of no return.
+This demonstrates the protagonist's commitment to Otomo's crew executes a brutal attack on the Murase family, crossing the point of no return.
 This active choice to commit violence launches full-scale gang warfare and makes peaceful resolution impossible., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Otomo realizes he's been manipulated by Kato and the upper leadership.
+Significantly, this crucial beat False defeat: Otomo realizes he's been manipulated by Kato and the upper leadership.
 What seemed like justified gang warfare reveals itself as a scheme to consolidate power.
 The stakes raise as Otomo understands he's expendable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
 Here, Otomo is expelled from the family and his closest lieutenants are killed or turn against him.
 Literal deaths of his crew members and metaphorical death of his identity as a yakuza.
-His world completely collapses., illustrates the protagonist at their lowest point.
+His world completely collapses., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 Otomo accepts that the honor code is a lie and decides to act outside the system entirely.
 Understanding there's no redemption within the structure, he chooses a path of pure retribution., demonstrating the transformation achieved throughout the journey.